javi-jimenez/gcodis/README.md

   - Request: Participants in the Community Cloud project or Community integrate their software.
   - Write proposal for the network topology and routing for the services.
   - Call to internal functions directly creating named links to the script.
-  - Indicate by parameter a personalized script to run inside the deployed environment (apart from the hardcoded one to be compact at first).
+  - Indicate by parameter a personalized script to run inside the deployed environment (apart from the hardcoded one (for gcodis) to be compact at first).

 Versions
 ----